Create healthier baked goodies with simple ingredient substitutions that don’t sacrifice flavour or texture

 Do you love to bake but are wary of calorie-laden desserts that can pile on the weight?
-Whipping up healthy baked goods is not as difficult as you think.
+Whipping up healthier baked goods is not as difficult as you think.
 Cakes, cookies, muffins and pies can be delicious and healthier with some simple ingredient substitutions!
 Use this substitution guide to reduce the amount of sugar, fat and/or calories in your recipe.

 Besides wholewheat flour, you can try substituting with other wholegrain flours, such as oat flour, buckwheat flour, rye flour or spelt flour.
 Spelt flour is a popular nutritious substitute because it can be substituted for white flour one-on-one.
 On the other hand, the other wholegrain flours may not give the same result as white flour which has a high gluten content.